-- ii. address energy-efficient building orientation, design and construction; and - iii. identify opportunities for on-site energy generation, district energy and renewable energy options; - continuing to support and expand opportunities for conventional and alternative natural gas heating and cooling systems, wind and solar power installations, geoexchange and other alternative energy systems at appropriate scales throughout Markham subject to compatibility with surrounding land uses and in accordance with Federal and Provincial requirements; - encouraging the business community to explore opportunities for cogeneration, waste energy reuse, and partnerships including district energy; - d) encouraging new development to connect to existing or new district heating and cooling facilities; and - e) participating in Provincial programs where appropriate to encourage clean-energy infrastructure. - 6.2.2.4 To promote water conservation measures in all sectors in an effort to reduce water consumption through such programs as water reuse systems, water meters and rain barrel programs and encourage that all new buildings achieve 20 percent greater water conservation than the Ontario Building Code. - 6.2.2.5 To work with York Region and the development industry to achieve 10 percent greater water conservation than the Ontario Building Code for all new buildings. - 6.2.2.6 To develop dark-sky guidelines to reduce light pollution to maintain night sky and to reduce negative impacts of lighting on the nocturnal environment for use as part of the development approval process. - To develop bird-friendly guidelines to reduce occurrence of bird window collisions with buildings for use as part of the development approval process. - To work, in collaboration with the Region and the development industry to: - a) provide each resident, worker, and employer with information on sustainability features and programs in their communities including water and energy conservation, transit information, ride share, car share and carpooling options; and - b) develop resident, building owner and operator educational materials and training on sustainable buildings and practices.
+- h) topsoil stripping and soil compaction be minimized to support infiltration and improved growing conditions for street trees and vegetation. - To encourage a culture of energy conservation and promote energy-efficient practices within Markham communities by: - a) requiring the preparation of a Community Energy Plan in support of all secondary plan areas, which will identify development and infrastructure to: - i. minimize the use of electricity, natural gas and gasoline consumption through compact urban design; - ii. address energy-efficient building orientation, design and construction; and - iii. identify opportunities for on-site energy generation, district energy and renewable energy options; - b) continuing to support and expand opportunities for conventional and alternative natural gas heating and cooling systems, wind and solar power installations, geoexchange and other alternative energy systems at appropriate scales throughout Markham subject to compatibility with surrounding land uses and in accordance with Federal and Provincial requirements; - encouraging the business community to explore opportunities for co-generation, waste energy reuse, and partnerships including district energy; - d) encouraging new development to connect to existing or new district heating and cooling facilities; and - e) participating in Provincial programs where appropriate to encourage clean-energy infrastructure. - 6.2.2.4 To promote water conservation measures in all sectors in an effort to reduce water consumption through such programs as water reuse systems, water meters and rain barrel programs and encourage that all new buildings achieve 20 percent greater water conservation than the Ontario Building Code. - 6.2.2.5 To work with York Region and the development industry to achieve 10 percent greater water conservation than the Ontario Building Code for all new buildings. - To develop dark-sky guidelines to reduce negative impacts of lighting on the nocturnal environment for use as part of the development approval process. - To develop bird-friendly guidelines to reduce occurrence of bird collisions with buildings for use as part of the development approval process. - 6.2.2.8 To work, in collaboration with the Region and the development industry to: - a) provide each resident, worker, and employer with information on sustainability features and programs in their communities including water and energy conservation, transit information, ride share, car share and carpooling options; and - b) develop resident, building owner and operator educational materials and training on sustainable buildings and practices.